jarvisc1/comix_data_clean/README.md

 ### 3. Save SPSS as RDS

+**We could have separate scripts that run for just one file or one timepoint at a time**

 1. Open `dm01_resave_spss_as_manual.rds`
 2. Update the country code and then run the first section of the code to save the RDS file.